Find out how and why we use your personal data, and how this applies in different aspects of our work.

 - our whistleblowers page explains how we handle information provided by whistleblowers

-- to learn how we handle personal data for job applications, read our applicant privacy notice
+- to learn how we handle personal data for job applications, read our Recruitment Privacy notice

 The Financial Services Register

-The Financial Services Register is a public record that shows details of firms and individuals which are, or have been, regulated or approved by us and/or the Prudential Regulation Authority.
+The Financial Services Register is a public record that shows details of firms and individuals which are, or have been, regulated or approved by us and/or the PRA.
 It also includes information about firms that were regulated by the Financial Services Authority (the predecessor organisation to the FCA) but ceased to be regulated before April 2013.

 The majority of the information on the Register is about the firm’s business, such as what it does and how it can be contacted, but some personal data about the firm’s employees and former employees who are or were required to be approved by us (or the PRA) is also included (these are called Approved Persons).